jporonovich/VicesAndEconomics/README.md

 Initial research shows that between 2000 and 2020 alcohol spending and Canadian GDP are both positively correlated not negatively correlated (Coef: 0.97).
 The alcohol industry grew and shrank with the Canadian economy over the last 20 years.
 However, this period captures a 20-year trend not consumer purchasing behavior during an economic recession.<br />

-A similar, but inverted trend is seen in the tobacco industry.
-From 2004 to 2020 cigarettes sales and canadian GDP had a negative correlation coefficient of -0.72.
+An inverse trend is seen in the tobacco industry.
+From 2004 to 2020 cigarettes sales and canadian GDP were negatively correlated with a Corr. coefficient of -0.72.
 In other words, tobacco sales decreased as the Canadian economy increased.
 This trend is representative of Health Canada's war on tobacco and part of a larger smoking cessation movement.<br />

 Taking a closer look, the latest annualized Canadian GDP data shows a -5.4% Year-Over-Year (“YoY”) 2019 to 2020.
 In the same period, alcohol sale increased 7.3% and monthly cannabis sales increased over 30% YoY.<br />